 governments in Japan and the U.S. We are now part of an

-For a bit more information, the Japan Times recently published a
+For a bit more information, the Japan Times some time ago, published a

 feature story that may be of interest: "About